laughing-nerd/jdf/README.md

 # jdf - JSON Detect and Format
-(web interface coming soon!
-Due to code cleanup, the update is delayed)<br />
 As the name suggests, this tool detects and formats JSON data that is piped into into it

 Example: